 Alex heard the voice call again, louder this time.

 A figure stepped out from the portal, wearing royal garments instead of her kidnappers’ black attire.
-But he, too, had startlingly ice blue eyes.
+But he, too, had unmistakeable ice blue eyes.

 Alex stepped up to meet the figure.
 “Dad?”